ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

-### Combining graphs along an overlap
+### Pass 1: Commuting square

-Now that, we know the overlap, the next step in this game is to narrow down the candidates for the pushout.
+Now that, we know the overlap, the next step in this game is to narrow down some potential candidates for the `pushout`.
 Right now, it could be any graph in the universe!

-We cannot talk about pushout (graph) individually in terms of its source and target maps since we are in Rung 4.
-Hence, we will look at the pushout from the perspective of some other graphs.
+We cannot talk about `pushout` (graph) individually in terms of its source and target maps since we are in Rung 4.
+Hence, we will look at the `pushout` from the perspective of some other graphs.
 That is, we are going to ask a few other graphs we are familiar with (in this setting) that,

-> *How is the pushout related to you?*
+> *How is the `pushout` related to you?*

 > An old spanish saying goes like this. *Tell me who your friends are, and I will tell you who you are!*

-The most immediate candidates for this enquiry are Graph-2 and Graph-3 since the pushout is given by combining Graph-2 and Graph-3 (along Graph-1 overlap).
+The most immediate candidates for this enquiry are `graph A` and `graph B` since the `pushout` is given by combining `graph A` and `graph B` (along `overlap`).

 :::{admonition} Pause and ponder!
-If you are Graph-2, how do you expect to be related to the pushout?
+If you are `graph A`, how do you expect yourself to be related to the `pushout`?
 :::

 We invite the reader to take a moment to ponder over this question using the picture below.